 - In 2016, the 2030 Agenda for Sustainable Development was put into effect.
 Today, ESD is at the core of these 17 SDGs for a sustainable future of our planet and for all.
 With this international recognition and the adoption of the Global Education 2030 Agenda including its report mechanisms through the Sustainable Development Goal indicators and the GEMR, ESD is poised to gather the attention of both formal and non-formal educators.

-For 2018 and beyond, the Chairholder and his team follow a strategy to further scale up ESD both in policy and practice making ESD an underlying purpose in all formal education systems around the world.
+For 2022 and beyond, as the history of ESD continues to unfold, the Chairholder and his team follow a strategy to further scale up ESD both in policy and practice making ESD an underlying purpose in all formal education systems around the world.
+Especially, the consequences of the global pandemic and more than a billion children and youth temporarily out of school and more than 24 million in danger of not returning to their education, require us to make education a priority and transform our ways of learning.